 Can’t talk to your customers?
 Talk to your sales teams, both the account reps and the SDRs.
 Ask follow-up questions that try to get more specific (and actionable) intelligence.
 Again, ask probing questions.
 Why does our target audience choose competitor A over us?
 When and how did our prospects first learn about our offer?
 What are their top priorities in a solution?

 Better than talking to your sales rep is gaining access to recorded calls between your sales teams and prospects.
 At Act-On, we use Gong.
 It is pretty awesome, and I recommend all marketers go listen to a call or two at least once a month.
 You’ll learn the language your prospects actually use (hint: it’s probably not the marketing speak you’ve been pushing).

 Re-thinking the Role of Marketing in B2B Customer Engagement

 You already have a trove of information about your customers collected from Google Analytics, as well as the analytics tools included in your marketing technology stack, such as Act-On’s Engagement Insights.
 Other data sources to mine include the internal search function on your website.

-You can learn where they are traveling on your website from initial landing page to exit page.
+You can learn where they are traveling on your website from the initial landing page to the exit page.
 What types of blog posts are the most popular with your website visitors?
-Are there any trends over the last quarter, six months or year?
+Are there any trends over the last quarter, six months, or year?
 If you’ve built in goals, your understanding of your visitors will be even deeper.